 #2.
 Encourage creativity

-Equip children with pens, paper, coloured pencils and other key pieces of stationery suitable for their age and ability and encourage them to create artwork based on imagination rather than asking them to draw something they can actually see.
+Equip children with pens, paper, coloured pencils and other key pieces of stationery suitable for their age and ability.
+Then encourage them to create artwork based on imagination rather than asking them to draw something they can actually see.

 #3.
 Encourage reading and making up stories